When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 insert into user_info values(3, "XiaoMing", 19, '["hiking", "Camping", "Swimming"]');

-In product advertising, you need to precisely locate users based on their hobbies.
-For example, before advertising climbing equipment, you need to query which users have the hobby of "hiking".
+In the case of advertising products, you need to accurately locate users based on their hobbies.
+For example, before advertising outdoor equipment for hiking, you need to query which users have the hobby of "hiking".
 The corresponding query statement is as follows:

 OceanBase(root@test)>select user_id, name from user_info where JSON_CONTAINS(hobbies->'$[*]', CAST('["hiking"]' AS JSON));